patches34/110-Spring2017-18/Schedule.md

   - [Adobe.com: Video Editing Basics](https://helpx.adobe.com/photoshop/how-to/video-editing.html)
   - [Lynda.com: Photoshop CC 2017 One-on-One: Section 37 (Editing Videos)](https://www.lynda.com/Photoshop-tutorials/Why-edit-video-Photoshop/497777/635164-4.html?org=rit.edu)

 - **[Thursday Exercise](weekly_materials/week14/videoExercise.md)** - In this exercise you will use Photoshop to create a short video trailer for a game, and then upload the resulting video to YouTube.
 If you choose to work on this on your own rather than coming to class on Thursday, the completed presentation, with working audio, must be submitted to the myCourses dropbox by the beginning of Thursday's class.
-If you come to class on Thursday, the exercise is due by 6pm on Saturday, November 25th.
+If you come to class on Thursday, the exercise is due by 6pm on Saturday, April 21th.

 ## <a name="week14">Week 14</a> (Apr 23-27): Responsible Social Media Use